 Hair

 Most hotels and resorts provide their own hairdryers, so no need to ever bring these.
 As far as curlers, straighteners, etc., while on a beach vacation, I just do without.
 The vibe is casual anyway, so I just put my hair in a ponytail.
-I also often braid it at night so that it’s crimpy in the morning and looks good long.
+I also often braid it at night so that it’s crimped in the morning and looks good worn long.

 Sleep Mask